ARM-software/sbsa-acs/README.md

   - To pick up the release version of the code, checkout the release branch.
   - To get the latest version of the code with bug fixes and new features, use the master branch.

-### Linux kernel module
+### SBSA ACS Linux kernel module
-  - The Linux kernel module files and the kernel patch file to enable the export of a few kernel APIs needed for the PCIe and IOMMU tests are located at [linux-arm.org/git](www.linux-arm.org/git?p=linux-acs.git).
+  - The Linux kernel module files and the kernel patch file to enable the export of a few kernel APIs needed for the PCIe and IOMMU tests are located at [linux-arm.org/git](http://www.linux-arm.org/git?p=linux-acs.git).

 ## Target platforms
   Any AARCH64 enterprise Platform which boots UEFI and Linux OS.